-The Department of Public Safety operates a scheduled evening shuttle service to the Metra Station for late afternoon and evening classes.
+The Department of Public Safety operates scheduled evening shuttle services to the Metra Station from early morning to late evening at selected times based on Metra Train scheduling and ridership demands.
 Contact the Welcome Center for more information at 708.534.4550.